Timor-Leste is a coastal State in Southeast Asia, northwest of Australia and at the eastern end of the Indonesian archipelago.

 In March 2002, two months before Timor-Leste restored its independence, Australia ‘carved-out’ maritime boundary disputes from the binding jurisdiction of the International Court of Justice, the International Tribunal for the Law of the Sea and other dispute resolution bodies under UNCLOS.
 Under international law, unlike domestic law, States need to accept the jurisdiction of international bodies and agree to be bound by any decisions made by them before another State can ask these bodies to resolve a dispute.

-Australia still maintains its ‘carve out’ of maritime boundary disputes from the jurisdiction of international judicial bodies, and will not be bound by their decisions.
-This means that Timor-Leste is not able to ask an international court or tribunal to give a binding determination on its permanent maritime boundary with Australia.
-A permanent maritime boundary with Australia can only be achieved through bilateral negotiations.
+This meant that Timor-Leste was not able to ask an international court or tribunal to give a binding determination on its permanent maritime boundary with Australia.

 The gap between the points A16 and A17 in the Timor Sea created by the 1972 Australia-Indonesia maritime boundary.
 The Joint Petroleum Development Area, which was created under the Timor Sea Treaty between Australia and Timor-Leste, is roughly located within this ‘gap’.